All posts

 Your clipboard is a security hole.
 Here's what to check.

-Most clipboard managers store everything you copy — passwords included — in plaintext on disk.
+Most clipboard managers store everything you copy, including passwords, in plaintext on disk.
 A short guide to what to look for, and how end-to-end encryption changes the picture.

 By The Clypy team